 “Solving the Old Game of Telephone”

-Scott’s team didn’t want to spend tons of time video editing, but they still yearned for a tool for sharing the best parts of video-call recordings.
+Scott’s team didn’t want to spend tons of time video editing, but they still yearned for a research tool for sharing the best parts of video-call recordings.
 “Audio is very easily ignored.
 People scrub through it more.
 With video, people see the facial expression and hang on the next word.
 Seeing a customer’s face when they describe their pain is different than hearing it in their voice.”

 In his search for an efficient way to share video footage of Zoom calls, Scott found Grain.